Reezaali/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

-1. Next, go back to the **package.json** file in the project root directory and update the **scripts** section to leverage webpack as seen below.
+1. Next, go back to the **package.json** file in the project root directory and update the **scripts** section to use webpack, as shown below.

     ````javascript
     "scripts": {